In addition to degree programs offered by the Graduate School-New

 educational psychology, the school offers Ed.M. and Ed.D. degrees in

 learning, cognition, and development; and special education.

-In the areas of educational theory, policy, and
+In the area of educational theory, policy, and administration, the

-administration, the school offers Ed.M. degrees in administration and
+school offers an Ed.M. degree in administration and supervision in

 administration; social and philosophical foundations; and social